mimblewimble/grin/doc/wallet/usage.md

 ##### restore

-If for some reason the wallet cancel commands above don't work, or you need to restore from a backed up `wallet.seed` file and password, you can perform a full wallet restore.
+If for some reason the wallet cancel commands above don't work, you need to restore from a backed up `wallet.seed` file and password, or have recovered the wallet seed from a recovery phrase, you can perform a full wallet restore.

 To do this, generate an empty wallet somewhere with: